A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Structured extensions over Stonean spaces

 Based on the classical enveloping semigroup introduced by Ellis (cf. \cite{Ellis1960}), we define the uniform enveloping semigroupoid of an extension in the following way (see \cite[Definition 3.3]{EdKr2021}). \begin{definition} For an open extension $q \colon (K;\varphi) \rightarrow (L;\psi)$ consider the set

-The smallest closed subsemigroupoid of $\mathrm{C}_q^q(K,K)$ containing $\euS(q)$ is called the \emph{uniform enveloping semigroupoid} and denoted by $\euE_{\mathrm{u}}(q)$. \end{definition} \begin{remark} It should be pointed out that in Definition \ref{defuniform} $\euE_{\mathrm{u}}(q)$ is not always given by the closure of $\euS(q)$ as this might not be a subsemigroupoid (see \cite[Remark 3.9 and Example 3.10]{EdKr2021}). \end{remark} In the situation of extensions with relative discrete spectrum we obtain the following result, based on an Arzelà-Ascoli type theorem (see the implication \enquote{(d) $\Rightarrow$ (a)} in \cite[Theorem 4.14]{EdKr2021}\footnote{In \cite{EdKr2021} the result is proved in case of a topologically ergodic system $(L;\psi)$.
-However, the proof of the relevant implication does not use this assumption.}) \begin{proposition} Assume that $q \colon (K;\varphi) \rightarrow (L;\psi)$ is an open extension such that $\mathrm{C}(K)$ is generated as a C*-algebra by its finitely generated, projective, closed, $T_{\varphi}$-invariant $\mathrm{C}(L)$-submodules.
-Then $\euE_{\mathrm{u}}(q)$ is a compact groupoid\footnote{See \cite[Definition 1.1]{EdKr2021} or \cite[Subsection 2.1.2]{2013MitreaMonniaux} for the definition of groupoids.}, i.e., \begin{enumerate}[(i)] \item $\euE_{\mathrm{u}}(q)$ is a compact space, \item every $\vartheta \in \euE_{\mathrm{u}}(q)$ is bijective with inverse $\vartheta^{-1} \in \euE_{\mathrm{u}}(q)$, and \item the map
+The smallest closed subsemigroupoid of $\mathrm{C}_q^q(K,K)$ containing $\euS(q)$ is called the \emph{uniform enveloping semigroupoid} and denoted by $\euE_{\mathrm{u}}(q)$. \end{definition} \begin{remark} It should be pointed out that in Definition \ref{defuniform} $\euE_{\mathrm{u}}(q)$ is not always given by the closure of $\euS(q)$ as this might not be a subsemigroupoid (see \cite[Remark 3.9 and Example 3.10]{EdKr2021}). \end{remark} In the situation of extensions with relative discrete spectrum, the next result shows that the uniform enveloping semigroupoid is a actually a compact \emph{groupoid} (ee \cite[Definition 1.1]{EdKr2021} or \cite[Subsection 2.1.2]{2013MitreaMonniaux} for the definition of groupoids).
+It is a consequence of an Arzelà-Ascoli type theorem (see the implication \enquote{(d) $\Rightarrow$ (a)} in \cite[Theorem 4.14]{EdKr2021} which actually does not rely on topological ergodicity of $(L;\psi)$). \begin{proposition} Assume that $q \colon (K;\varphi) \rightarrow (L;\psi)$ is an open extension such that $\mathrm{C}(K)$ is generated as a C*-algebra by its finitely generated, projective, closed, $T_{\varphi}$-invariant $\mathrm{C}(L)$-submodules.
+Then $\euE_{\mathrm{u}}(q)$ is a compact groupoid, i.e., \begin{enumerate}[(i)] \item $\euE_{\mathrm{u}}(q)$ is a compact space, \item every $\vartheta \in \euE_{\mathrm{u}}(q)$ is bijective with inverse $\vartheta^{-1} \in \euE_{\mathrm{u}}(q)$, and \item the map

 is continuous. \end{enumerate} \end{proposition}